Why you should take up table tennis

 The benefits of playing table tennis

-The set-up and rules are similar to those of tennis, but the smaller scale and reduced movement make it more accessible to people of all ages and abilities.
+The set-up and rules are similar to those of tennis.
+The smaller scale and reduced movement make it more accessible to people of all ages and abilities.
 Just like tennis, you can play solo or in pairs.

-Whether you’re a casual or competitive player, table tennis offers moderate-intensity activity, which is good for your heart, along with lots of other benefits.
-You’ll need good hand-eye coordination and you may find yours improving the more you play.
+Whether you’re a casual or competitive player.
+Table tennis offers moderate-intensity activity, which is good for your heart.
+Along with lots of other benefits.
+You’ll need good hand-eye coordination. ou may find yours improving the more you play.

 Your arms, core and shoulders get a workout as you swipe for and direct the ball.
 In a fast-paced game, you’ll work your legs and ankles as you dash between the corners.